Cover Date: March 1933

 Monk refers to Don Rubio as a “gink.”
 This is an insulting term for a person.

 The Mayans figure prominently in the legacy left to Doc Savage by his father.
-The leader of the Mayans is King Chaac.
+King Chaac is the leader of the Mayans.
 In Mayan mythology Chaac is the rain god.

 An aerial battle ensues between Doc’s plane and the blue plane used by Don Rubio.
 Renny uses an aircraft type Browning machine gun to shoot down the other craft.
 Dent describes the weapon as having a rifle-like stock which sounds like a BAR (M1918 Browning Automatic Rifle).
 But the weapon is described as using cartridges in a metal link belt.
 This would most likely make it a M1919 Browning Machine Gun.
 While not standard, some M1919 Browning machine guns were fitted with rifle stocks.
 This is likely the weapon Dent is describing.